huhu08/21DaysChallange/README.md

 ## Notes and Updates

 - Homework is documented in the per-day README.md files.
-Inline TODOs in main.rs have been removed where applicable.
 - Day 20: Macros content has been cleaned up and is described in day-20/README.md.
 - Day 21: Final Project tasks and guidance are in day-21/README.md.
 - Automation: A script at `scripts/check_homework_sync.sh` verifies that each day README contains a Homework section.
 Run: